invoke-ai/InvokeAI/docs/features/PROMPTS.md

   * all of the above with explicit numbers `a tall thin man picking (apricots)1.1` `a tall thin man (picking (apricots)1.3)1.1`. (`+` is equivalent to 1.1, `++` is pow(1.1,2), `+++` is pow(1.1,3), etc; `-` means 0.9, `--` means pow(0.9,2), etc.)
   * attention also applies to `[unconditioning]` so `a tall thin man picking apricots [(ladder)0.01]` will *very gently* nudge SD away from trying to draw the man on a ladder

-You can use this to increase or decrease the amount of something:

-`a man picking apricots from a tree`
+You can use this to increase or decrease the amount of something.
+Starting from this prompt of `a man picking apricots from a tree`, let's see what happens if we increase and decrease how much attention we want Stable Diffusion to pay to the word `apricots`:

 ![an AI generated image of a man picking apricots from a tree](../assets/prompt_syntax/apricots-0.png)